How to successfully transfer property

 2. Legal Basis

-The Dubai Real Estate Registration Law (Law No. 7 of 2006) forms part of a number of rules and regulations which were issued in the Emirate of Dubai to govern the real estate sector.
+Dubai Law No. 7 of 2006 as amended (Dubai Real Estate Registration Law) forms part of a number of rules and regulations which were issued in the Emirate of Dubai to govern the real estate sector.

 In particular, regulations were implemented that name those areas of Dubai in which foreigners are permitted to purchase property (so-called freehold areas), such as Arabian Ranches, The Palm Jumeirah und Dubai Marina, as well as rules with regard to the purchase of off-plan properties and provisions regulating jointly owned property.
 Furthermore, the responsible authority, the Dubai Land Department, defined the rights and obligations of real estate brokers from scratch to set bounds to dishonest business practices.